est31/warnalyzer/README.md

 This tool, warnalyzer, provides unused code detection functionality for such multi-crate projects.

-### Known false-positives
+### Known bugs

 It's still early on.
-There are a couple of false positives that the tool reports:
+There are a couple of bugs of the tool.

+#### false-positives

+These are the false positives known to me:

 * Any usage by macros is not seen by the tool
-* Enum variants are not recognized (worked around in the code but [it would be cool to have the rustc bug fixed](https://github.com/rust-lang/rust/issues/61302))
-* Implementations of a trait from a crates.io crate and then passing it to a function that requires it (I have a possible workaround in mind)
 * Proc macro functions are not recognized as such and therefore get reported
 * `#[allow(dead_code)]` has no effect

+### Other bugs

+* Enum variants are not recognized (worked around in the code but [it would be cool to have the rustc bug fixed](https://github.com/rust-lang/rust/issues/61302))
+* No recursion like the `dead_code` lint of rustc, so if something only gets used by unused code, it doesn't get reported while it should.

 ### License
 [license]: #license